ItayCodes/BasicPython/README.md

 # BasicPython
- A simple guide to Python
+ A beginner friendly guide to Python

-Credit to https://www.w3schools.com/python/ for compiling the important aspects of Python.